Hull History Centre holds resources relating to the history of the city of Hull and surrounding areas, but does not have Parish Records.

 The aims of the Office are to make the history of Hull available to anyone who wishes to peruse the documents and to further interest in the city of Hull, which includes its past, present and future.

-This cause is furthered by promoting their archival and local history collections, making people aware of how important the Archive is, and by preserving documents relating to the history of Hull.
+This cause is furthered by promoting their archival and local history collections, making people aware of the importance of the Archive, and by preserving documents relating to the history of Hull.

 Whatever subject you are interested in, whether you are researching your family history, conducting research for a school, college or university assignment, studying the history of a house or are interested in local history, you will find the records and documents held of use.